- This event has passed.

 What we are not seeking

-Inspiration porn.
+Inspiration adult content.
 There’s already enough of it out there.
 Examples include but are not limited to: The autistic person who overcomes their autism, presents as a quirky neurotypical, gets the girl, and lives happily ever after.
 The person who is in an accident, feels life is over, then overcomes it through work, a new love, and so on.
 These types of stories objectify the person and make their story all about their disability.
 We seek stories that show how we are people with complex and awesome lives.

 We also do not want stories about the fetishization of disabled people, a person being in a relationship out of pity for the disabled person, or a character who solely exists for the benefit of the person without a disability.
-Really, no inspiration porn.
+Really, no inspiration adult content.
 We won’t hesitate to reject these stories.

 We absolutely do not want protagonists who are not disabled and who spend the narrative observing a disabled, d/Deaf, Blind, Spoonie, neurodivergent, and/or mentally ill person.
 That goes against the purpose of this anthology.
 To update our motto from last time, “We are still the heroes, not the sidekicks.”